microsoft/jacdac-stm32x0/README.md

 Run `make`; you should get a successful build.

 Upon first run of `make`, a `Makefile.user` file will be created.
-You will want to adjust the settings in there - there are comments in there that should guide you through the process.
+You need to adjust the settings in there - there are comments in there that should guide you through the process.

 ## Deploying firmware